JcerelusDev/CanvasGameJs/README.md

  canvasGameJs is a javascript canvas library, that makes you develop game very quick all of the work is done behind the scene.

-With canvasGameJs you have the advantage of write fewer lines of code to get things done.
+With canvasGameJs you have the advantage of writing fewer lines of code to get things done.

 It also supports (physic and collision detection) ,